wilsonmar/WebSockets/JMeter.md

 ## <a name="Download4PC"> Download, Install JMeter for PCs</a>
+PROTIP:
 Instead of following what <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
 Zac explained in 2008</a> and download from a mirror website on the
 <a target="_blank" href="http://jmeter.apache.org/download_jmeter.cgi">
 Apache download web page</a>,
 you then need to unzip, create a folder, move it, etc.

-PROTIP:
-If you run Windows, I think it's simpler to:
+I think it's simpler to:

 1) If you haven't already, open an internet browser, go to https://chocolatey.org/ and copy the whole @powershell command.